Keep A Dream Journal (7 Simple Steps To Decode The Meanings Of Dreams)

 Likewise you may be receiving messaging that is crucial for your future happiness and well being.

-When you record your dreams every night you start to see patterns and recurring themes.
+When you keep a dream journal and use it regularly you start to see patterns and recurring themes.
 These may be emotions, or people, or taking part in specific activities.

 Whether day residue or non related, if patterns emerge you can be sure they are pointing too aspects of your life that need your attention.